elves/elvish/website/learn/fundamentals.md

 This will give you the last command you have run.
 However, it may have been a while when you have last run the `randint` command, and this will not give you what you need.
 You can either continue pressing <span class="key">Up</span>
-until you find the command, or you you can give Elvish a hint by typing some characters from the command line you want, e.g. `ra`, before pressing <span class="key">Up</span>:
+until you find the command, or you can give Elvish a hint by typing some characters from the command line you want, e.g. `ra`, before pressing <span class="key">Up</span>: